 Different Sections of Glassware & Ceramic Museum

 In Abgineh Museum, there is plenty of exquisite plasterwork performed by Iranian masters on the interior walls of the building.
-On the first floor, at the beginning of the visit to the museum, there is a hall with a showcase in the ground at the entrance to draw visitors’ attention to a symbolic location of the archaeological site under excavation.
+On the first floor, at the beginning of the visit to the museum, there is a hall with a showcase on the ground at the entrance to draw visitors’ attention to a symbolic location of the archaeological site under excavation.
 On the walls, there can be seen maps and ancient regions on the Iranian plateau as well as a very useful timetable of ancient civilizations.
 The museum objects, in general, can be divided into five categories each in a different hall:

-The potteries in this collection consist of some samples of plain clay vessels belonging to B.C period having angular and animal patterns.
+The potteries in this collection in the Glassware & Ceramic Museum consist of some samples of plain clay vessels belonging to the B.C period having angular and animal patterns.
 On some artifacts, the early examples of glass glazes dating back to the 3rd millennium B.C can be found.
-The collection of Chogha Zanbil temple glass tubes as well as opaque perfume holders, ornaments and seals exhibited belong to the 1st and 2nd millennium B.C.
+The collection of Chogha Zanbil temple glass tubes as well as opaque perfume holders, ornaments, and seals exhibited belong to the 1st and 2nd millennium B.C.

-5. Lapis-lazuli galleries 1&2: Following destruction imposed on the centers of glass and pottery making in Iran, Safavid king, Shah Abbas I, initiated the revival of these two industries and enhanced it with Chinese and Italian artists helps.
-The objects of these two galleries are evidence for changes in the form and decorations of glassware and pottery artifacts using lapis-lazuli stones.
+Following the destruction imposed on the centers of glass and pottery making in Iran, the Safavid king, Shah Abbas I, initiated the revival of these two industries and enhanced them with Chinese and Italian artists’ help.
+The objects of these two galleries of the Glassware & Ceramic Museum are evidence of changes in the form and decorations of glassware and pottery artifacts using lapis-lazuli stones.
 Vases, sprinklers, and ewers in lapis lazuli and light orange colors are Shiraz and Esfahan products.